What is Gout? - A Royal Pain

 -Get some real, unadulterated cherry juice and drink it every day while you are afflicted, and occasionally when you are not.

 -Finally, skip processed foods and soft drinks that, at the very least, may promote the inflammation associated with gout, and in some studies have been shown to contribute to the build up of uric acid that causes gout.

-If taking these steps doesn’t help, you may have to try something more drastic, but at least give it a try.
-In addition to relieving your gout, you may find that you feel better, in general, and who can argue with that!
+If taking these steps doesn’t help, you may have to try something more drastic, after consulting with your health care professional.
+In addition to relieving your gout, making positive changes in your lifestyle may help you feel better, in general, and who can argue with that!